Jesús Cruz: Atlanta Braves

 On April 6, 2022, Cruz signed a minor league deal with the Atlanta Braves.
-He was assigned to the Triple-A Gwinnett Braves to begin the year.
+He was assigned to the Triple-A Gwinnett Stripers to begin the year.
 Cruz was recalled to the major leagues on May 29.
-He was sent outright on August 6, 2022.
+He pitched in 7 games, allowing 6 runs in 8 2/3 innings, before being sent back to Gwinnett on June 20.
+He was outrighted off the roster on August 6.
 On October 14, Cruz elected to become a free agent.